What to watch for in Dr. Oz’s first televised Senate debate - NewsBreak

 Oz attended the University of Pennsylvania’s School of Medicine after growing up in Wilmington, Delaware.
 He’s lived in New Jersey for the last 20 years, according to GoErie.com .

-Go Erie reports Oz started voting in Pennsylvania via absentee ballot in 2021 using his in-laws’ Philadelphia-area address.Trump’s Oz, Vance endorsements bring cash windfall, backlash
+Go Erie reports Oz started voting in Pennsylvania via absentee ballot in 2021 using his in-laws’ Philadelphia-area address.CPD Officer concussed after making traffic stop, follows driver into residence

 While McCormick may have previously lived in Fairfield, Connecticut, he grew up in the Columbia County town of Bloomsburg.
 He considers his candidacy a return home.